Josemi/SSRotF/README.md

 ## 🔬 Experimentation

+In order to demonstrate the performance of the proposed method, an extensive experiment was conducted using 54 different UCI datasets.
+A subset of 16 datasets was identified where the proposed method performs exceptionally, hinting at alignment of these datasets with SSL assumptions.

+A meta-learning analysis showed that only four meta-feature metrics are enough to distinguish these cases, suggesting that meta-learning could play a role in predicting dataset suitability for SSL.

-In order to demonstrate the performance of the proposed method and to extend the experimentation, tests were conducted using 54 different UCI datasets.
-This experimentation also includes a meta-learning analysis in which 16 datasets were selected, for which the good results obtained lead us to believe that they verify some assumptions of the semi-supervised learning, making them more suitable for this and future experimentation.
-This experimentation demonstrates the capabilities of Rotation Forest, even in situations with few labeled instances, and highlights the improvement of the proposed semi-supervised version.
+This experimentation demonstrates the RotF capabilities, even in situations with few labeled instances, and highlights the improvement of the proposed semi-supervised version.

 ## 📂 Repository Structure